Pandora revenue misses on slower-than-expected ad sales

 Pandora Media said active users by the end of 2014 were 81.5 million, while listener hours for the fourth quarter were 5.20 billion.
 Analysts had expected 79 million active users and 5.38 billion listener hours, according to market research firm StreetAccount.

-Pandora is facing stiff competition from Spotify, Apple Inc's (AAPL.O) Beats online streaming service, Google Inc (GOOG.O) and Amazon.com Inc (AMZN.O) in the fast-growing music streaming business.
+Pandora is facing stiff competition from Spotify, Apple Inc's Beats online streaming service, Google Inc and Amazon.com Inc in the fast-growing music streaming business.

 Spotify, which is fast catching up, said last month it had 15 million subscribers and 60 million active users at the end of 2014.